Table of Contents Show

-Boston beaches offer fantastic retreats from the city without having to leave it.
-Boston’s North and South Shores have some most beautiful Boston beaches, all within an hour’s drive of the city (summer traffic withstanding).
+They offer fantastic retreats from the city without having to leave it.
+Boston’s North and South Shores have some most beautiful beaches, all within an hour’s drive of the city (summer traffic withstanding).

 For those without easy access to a car, the Hub includes several urban sandbars where they may rest or take a refreshing plunge in the water.
 Warm waves, a front-row seat to giant aircraft taking to the sky, forts to explore, and, of course, easy access to some good old New England seafood are just some of the attractions offered by beaches in the Boston area.

-However, with so many Boston Beaches to select from, it can be difficult to determine which ones are best for families.
+However, with so many Beaches to select from, it can be difficult to determine which ones are best for families.
 So we’ve compiled a list of ten of our favorite summertime beaches, all of which are within an hour’s drive of Boston.
-Here’s a look at some best of the best Boston beaches from the Boston area

 1. Crane Beach

 Because of its beauty and amenities, Crane Beach on the North Shore is one of the most beautiful beaches to stake out a space in the sand in the summer.
 The beach is part of the Crane Estate, which is owned by the Trustees of Reservations; thus, it’s in excellent condition.

 It’s a perfect area to bring kids because of the soft sand, gentle waves, enormous tidepools at low tide, and large parking lot.
 More than five kilometers of coastal dunes pathways are available for visitors to explore—tour Castle Hill, a now-separate estate that features the exquisite Crane mansion and gardens.